-Prior to initiation of Intron A therapy, CBC and platelet counts should be evaluated in order to establish baselines for monitoring potential toxicity.
-These tests should be repeated at Weeks 1 and 2 following initiation of Intron A therapy, and monthly thereafter.
-Serum ALT should
+Prior to initiation of INTRON A therapy, CBC and platelet counts should be evaluated in order to establish baselines for monitoring potential toxicity.
+These tests should be repeated at Weeks 1 and 2 following initiation of INTRON A therapy, and monthly thereafter.
+Serum ALT should be evaluated at approximately 3-month intervals to assess response to treatment (see DOSAGE AND ADMINISTRATION).

 Patients with preexisting thyroid abnormalities may be treated if thyroid-stimulating hormone (TSH) levels can be maintained in the normal range by medication.
-TSH levels must be within normal limits upon initiation of Intron A treatment and TSH testing should be repeated at 3 and 6 months (see PRECAUTIONS, Laboratory Tests).
+TSH levels must be within normal limits upon initiation of INTRON A treatment and TSH testing should be repeated at 3 and 6 months (see PRECAUTIONS, Laboratory Tests).

-Intron A in combination with REBETOL[®] is indicated for the treatment of chronic hepatitis C in patients 3 years of age and older with compensated liver disease previously untreated with alpha interferon therapy and in patients 18 years of age and older who have relapsed following alpha interferon therapy.
+INTRON A in combination with REBETOL[®] is indicated for the treatment of chronic hepatitis C in patients 3 years of age and older with compensated liver disease previously untreated with alpha interferon therapy and in patients 18 years of age and older who have relapsed following alpha interferon therapy.
 See REBETOL prescribing information for additional information.

-Intron A is indicated for the treatment of chronic hepatitis B in patients 1 year of age or older with compensated liver disease.
+INTRON A is indicated for the treatment of chronic hepatitis B in patients 1 year of age or older with compensated liver disease.
 Patients who have been serum HBsAg positive for at least 6 months and have evidence of HBV replication (serum HBeAg positive) with elevated serum ALT are candidates for treatment.
-Studies in these patients demonstrated that Intron A therapy can produce virologic remission of this disease (loss of serum HBeAg) and normalization of serum aminotransferases.
-Intron A therapy resulted in the loss of serum HBsAg in some responding patients.
+Studies in these patients demonstrated that INTRON A therapy can produce virologic remission of this disease (loss of serum HBeAg) and normalization of serum aminotransferases.
+INTRON A therapy resulted in the loss of serum HBsAg in some responding patients.

-Prior to initiation of Intron A therapy, it is recommended that a liver biopsy be performed to establish the presence of chronic hepatitis and the extent of liver damage.
+Prior to initiation of INTRON A therapy, it is recommended that a liver biopsy be performed to establish the presence of chronic hepatitis and the extent of liver damage.
 The physician should establish that the patient has compensated liver disease.
-The following patient entrance criteria for compensated liver disease were used in the clinical studies and should be considered before Intron A treatment of patients with chronic hepatitis B:
+The following patient entrance criteria for compensated liver disease were used in the clinical studies and should be considered before INTRON A treatment of patients with chronic hepatitis B:

-No history of hepatic encephalopathy, varice No history of hepatic encephalopathy, variceal bleeding, ascites, or other signs of clinical decompensation • Bilirubin Normal Albumin Stable and within normal limits Prothrombin Time Adults less than 3 seconds prolonged Pediatrics less than or equal to 2 seconds prolonged • WBC Greater than or equal to 4000/mm 3 Platelets Adults greater than or equal to 100,000/mm 3 Pediatrics greater than or equal to 150,000/mm 3
+- No history of hepatic encephalopathy, variceal bleeding, ascites, or other signs of clinical decompensation - Bilirubin Normal • Albumin Stable and within normal limits Adults less than 3 seconds • Prothrombin prolonged Time Pediatrics less than or equal to 2 seconds prolonged Greater than or equal to • WBC $4000/mm^{3}$ Adults greater than or equal to • Platelets $100.000/mm^3$ Pediatrics greater than or equal to $150.000/\text{mm}^3$

-Patients with causes of chronic hepatitis other than chronic hepatitis B or chronic hepatitis C should not be treated with Intron A. CBC and platelet counts should be evaluated prior to initiation of Intron A therapy in order to establish baselines for monitoring potential toxicity.
+Patients with causes of chronic hepatitis other than chronic hepatitis B or chronic hepatitis C should not be treated with INTRON A. CBC and platelet counts should be evaluated prior to initiation of INTRON A therapy in order to establish baselines for monitoring potential toxicity.
 These tests should be repeated at treatment Weeks 1, 2, 4, 8, 12, and 16.
 Liver function tests, including serum ALT, albumin, and bilirubin, should be evaluated at treatment Weeks 1, 2, 4, 8, 12, and 16.
 HBeAg, HBsAg, and ALT should be evaluated at the end of therapy, as well as 3- and 6-months post-therapy, since patients may become virologic responders during the 6-month period following the end of treatment.
-In clinical studies in adults, 39% (15/38) of responding patients lost HBeAg 1 to 6 months following the end of Intron A therapy.
+In clinical studies in adults, 39% (15/38) of responding patients lost HBeAg 1 to 6 months following the end of INTRON A therapy.
 Of responding patients who lost HBsAg, 58% (7/12) did so 1 to 6 months post-treatment.